How to do smarter, proactive planning-and-realization of projects, reports and articles, from the outset

 Completing a research project, or doing a PhD, may seem a long way away from creative film- or video-making?
 So why should a method from such a remote line of activity be useful to scholars, scientists and academics?

 In fact prototyping research is just as valuable in research contexts, as it is in a wide range of business and science contexts.
-‘Prototyping’ is building any kind of cheap and easy-to- make simulacrum of a final product at a very early stage in its production, especailly the stage of deciding what to try to produce.
-Protoyping can extend to building something a bit fancier, a ‘minimum viable product’ in business-speak, that can do some of the key functions of the intended final product.
+‘Prototyping’ is building any kind of cheap and easy-to-make simulacrum of a final product at a very early stage in its production, especially the stage of deciding what to try to produce.
+Prototyping can extend to building something a bit fancier, a ‘minimum viable product’ (MVP) in start-up business-speak, something that can do some of the key functions of the intended final product.
 Prototyping saves time and money being spent on things that won’t work; or that won’t be acceptable in the form envisaged; or that have flaw or problems that only become manifest when we try to make them even a bit more concrete.
 Prototypes often fail, but mostly in a particular kind of way, one where ideas are ‘pivoted’ — significantly modified or re-orientated in what the product is trying to do, rather than abandoned altogether.

 Scientific and academic researchers often neglect to create prototypes.
 The ethos of ‘research’ tends to assume that we don’t know what the answers are at the start, and so should avoid preconceptions.
-The feeling often in that (in some obscure way) it would be biasing to try and look forward to possible answers or outcomes from research before it gets done.
+(In some obscure way) there is often a feeling that it would be biasing to try and look forward to possible answers or outcomes from research before it gets done.
 The temptation then is to get your head down, get on with assembling materials to ‘test’ the research ‘hypotheses’ and see what happens — not ‘waste time speculating’ about what the ‘findings’ may turn out to be.